-Apply power, and confirm that the meter illuminates all segments for a few seconds and then shows the software version "VEr.
-X.X" briefly (The X numerals depend on version).
+Apply power, and confirm that the meter illuminates all segments for a few seconds and then shows the software version "I-L X.X" briefly (The X numerals depend on version).

-The lockout switches should be OFF to allow you to change the meter's settings.
+The calibration lockout switch should be OFF to allow you to change the meter's settings.
 Set the scaling to suit your system, using one of the scaling methods described in this manual.
 Check that the meter responds correctly.
 Now, adjust your analogue output settings, if necessary, and alarm settings.
 Use a DVM of sufficient precision to check that the analogue output is operating as required, and use a continuity tester to check that the relay contacts operate correctly.
 Switch the meter off, and check alarm relay contact status.
-Check that the contact status suits your system, in conditions of power loss to the meter.
+The alarm lockout switch should be OFF to allow you to change the meter's alarm settings.Check that the contact status suits your system, in conditions of power loss to the meter.

-When you have verified all settings, you can connect the alarm relay and analogue output cables, to check that your system operation is satisfactory.
+When you have checked all settings, you can connect the alarm relay and analogue output cables, to check correct system operation